 28. Wintertime Sauna DIY

 This Sauna is for those who want to add extra warmth during the biting frost of winter.
 Taking a shower during wintertime is not a task to envy.
-In spite of warm water, it can be quite daunting if the cold is pervasive.
+Despite warm water, it can be quite daunting if the cold is pervasive.
 So, opting for a sauna instead seems more appreciable.
-You can build your own customized sauna box for the winter and with the aesthetics to wow in no time following these images.
-You will require big tin sheets, lots of sliced logs, some cedar and an electric heater made specifically for saunas.
+You can build your customized sauna box for the winter and with the aesthetics to wow in no time, following these images.
+You will require big tin sheets, lots of sliced logs, some cedar, and an electric heater made specifically for saunas.
 If you’ve already made a sauna before, this should be easy.
 Otherwise, you will need to rummage through plans and come up with solutions of your own to figure it out in its entirety.
-A fun exercise I believe to keep the mind running and preventing it from freezing.
+A fun exercise, I believe, to keep the mind running and prevent it from freezing.

 29. A Homestead Sauna